 One of the most famous beaches in Turkey is a 20-minute drive north of Kas.
 Arrive early to secure a parking spot, and to snap a photo from the famous viewpoint that attracts late morning crowds.
 The beach can be accessed by a staircase built into the cliff that leads down to the stunning turquoise water below – a great place to spend the day swimming and sunbathing.
 Umbrellas and sunbeds are available to rent.

 One of the cutest destinations on the Turquoise Coast, Old Town Kas is a charming cluster of pedestrian streets that will remind visitors of the Greek islands.
 Colorful facades line the cobbled lanes, home to funky boutiques, lovely cafes, al fresco dining and carpet shops.

-That's right, it's possible to daytrip to Greece from Kas!
+That’s right, it’s possible to day trip to Greece from Kas’ coast in Turkey!
 It takes a mere 20 minutes to reach Kastellorizo Island from the Old Town harbor, a ferry ride that some travelers even use as a gateway to island hopping in Greece.
 Also known as Meis, the little island is home to a charming waterfront lined with colorful restaurants and shops, as well as a surreal Blue Grotto that can be visited by boat and a truly stunning coastline where most visitors spend the day swimming and lounging.
 I booked our ferry tickets though Meis Express.